-Flight Sergeant A J Burns
+Flight Sergeant A J Burns Ever Remembered by his Loving Mother and Friend Del

 The citizens of Dodewaard in the Netherlands have been tending the graves of Australian airmen Patrick Tiernan, from Murgon, and Alfred Burns, from Sydney since they were shot down over their town during World War II.
 In 2014 they conducted a Memorial Day in honour of the two airmen.
-Those who travelled to the Netherlands for the occasion included the Murgon school principal, Greg Smith and school captains, Geoffrey Kinsella and Kirsten Upton photographed with the memorial display mounted opposite the graves of Alfred Burns and Patrick Tiernan. southburnett.com.au ALAN IRVINE CRAIN 415308 Alan Irvine Crain was born 27 March 1923 to Wallace and Eileen Crain in Perth, Western Australia.
-He enlisted in his home town of Perth.
-(RAAF records not digitized) He was flying Halifax MZ 715 on the night of 16/17 June 1944 when returning from a raid over Sterkrade in Germany.
-The plane exploded in the air, Warrant Officer Owen was thrown clear and captured to remain a POW until wars end.
-All other members of the crew were killed.
-CREW:
+Those who travelled to the Netherlands for the occasion included the Murgon school principal, Greg Smith and school captains, Geoffrey Kinsella and Kirsten Upton photographed with the memorial display mounted opposite the graves of Alfred Burns and Patrick Tiernan. southburnett.com.au